Azure/bellhop/docs/README.md

 ### Steps to tear down the deployment:
 - Run `removeBellhop.ps1` from project root

-The teardown script will ask user for a Resource Group name, and then delete that Resource Group and all associated resources.
+The teardown script will ask the user for a Resource Group name, and then delete that Resource Group and all associated resources.

 Example:
 ```